 Friendships can be strained as classes are separated and maybe you are attending a different school from your primary school friends.
-Little things can weigh us down and feel overwhelming at times but asking for help is the first step in finding the solution to your current difficulties.
+Little things can weigh us down and feel overwhelming at times but asking for help is the first step in finding the solution to current difficulties or pressures.

 For some teenagers it can seem as though no one listens or understands what life is like.
 Teenagers often attend therapy because they need someone to sit with them and to hear what they have to say.
 Sometimes teenagers want to learn how to explain themselves clearly and effectively, at home or at school, without becoming angry or frustrated.
 Therapy can be a time to learn how to communicate effectively and assertively.

-Some adolescents want to feel more confident in social situations or learn how to manage worries or anxiety.
-It might be that they want to like their bodies more or figure out why they are not feeling very happy and therapy helps with a wide range of issues because it is always good to talk about what is on your mind.
+Some adolescents want to feel more confident in social situations or learn how to manage worries or stress.
+It might be that they want to like their bodies more or figure out why they are not feeling very happy and therapy can help with a wide range of issues because it is good to talk about what is on our mind.

-At exam time, well-meaning parents often apply pressure on their children (especially at CAO time).
-Parents often think they know best for their children – that they know the ideal subject choices, the most suited career, which friends to hang out with etc. and you might have your own ideas which may seem totally at odds with your parents’ wants or values.
+At exam time, well-meaning parents often apply pressure on children (especially around CAO time).
+Parents often think they know best for their children – that they know the ideal subject choices, the most suited career, which friends to hang out with etc. and you might have your own ideas which may be totally at odds with your parents’ wants or values.

 Some teenagers want help for eating disorders, self-harm, low mood, stress, disrupted sleep, overthinking, exam worry, low self-confidence or self-esteem, bullying, wanting to chat through sexuality or sexual orientation, not feeling happy or not fitting in – this list could go on and on because no two people are the same.
 Sometimes siting with me for an hour can be very tiring so I shorten the duration of the appointment to suit levels of concentration.

-I love working with teenagers because when a teenager is learning skills and techniques such as how to manage anxiety or to control anger or learning how to be brimming with self-confidence or body-proud – these are the same skills that will be utilised by them into adulthood.
+I love working with teenagers because when a teenager is learning skills and techniques such as how to manage worried thoughts or to control anger or learning how to be brimming with self-confidence or body-proud – these are the same skills that will be utilised into adulthood.